Anto-Gary/server_administration/README.md

 3. git clone to /tmp directory

-   - because postgres user doesn't have permissions to /home/ubuntu
+   - because postgres user doesn't have permissions to /home/ubuntu by default

 4. postgres DB schema should be 'public' unless there's a good reason not to

-### HOW
+### BEFORE RUNNING SCRIPT - VARIABLES TO CONSIDER
 ---

 1. ./main.sh

+   - LOG_DIR = log file directory

+   - LOG_FILE = log file name

+2. ./setup/postgres_init.sh

+   - PG_HBA_CONF_IP_ADDRESS = IP postgres accepts connections from

+   - PG_CONF_LISTEN_ADDRESS = interface on which postgres listens

+   - USER = new postgres user

+   - PASSWORD = password for new postgres user

+   - DEFAULT_USER_ROLE = defaults to SUPERUSER, must be an existing postgres role

+   - DATABASE_NAME = name of new DB

+3. ./setup/root_init.sh

+   - SUDOERS_RULES = additional sudoers rules postgres user should have